Upper and Lower Critical Decay Exponents of Ising Ferromagnets with Long-range Interaction: Combined Binder Ratio

 In our analysis, we use the following self-combined Binder ratios:

-where $Q_{\rm MF}=0.456947$ and $Q_{\rm {SR}}=0.856216$ are the critical amplitude of the mean-field universality~\cite{LuijtenB1995} and short-range universality~\cite{KamieniarzB1993}, respectively.
+where $Q_{\rm MF}=0.456947$ and $Q_{\rm {SR}}=0.856216$ are the universal ratio of the mean-field universality~\cite{LuijtenB1995} and short-range universality~\cite{KamieniarzB1993}, respectively.
 The former, $S_{\rm {MF}}(T,L)$, converges to zero at the critical point for the mean-field universality class, and the latter, $S_{\rm {SR}}(T,L)$, does for the short-range universality class.
 Both should exhibit faster convergence than the conventional Binder ratio, $Q(T,L)$, since the leading correction is eliminated.

 In Figs.~\ref{fig:MF} and \ref{fig:SR}, we compare the convergence of the conventional Binder ratio, the combined Binder ratio, and the self-combined Binder ratio to the limiting values for the fully connected model and the nearest neighbor model in order to demonstrate the effectiveness of our new quantities.
 For the both models, the (self-)combined Binder ratios converge much faster, in the double powers, than the conventional Binder ratio.
 Again note that the combined Binder ratio, $C(T,L)$ is available only for the mean-field universality class and not for the short-range case.
 We will apply these combined quantities to the phase transition of the Ising model with the algebraically decaying interaction.